8ta4/quest/DONTREADME.md

 - `chrome.storage.local` is tucked away in the extension, so website scripts can't mess with it.
 That's a big plus over `localStorage`, which can be accessed by any script running on the website.

-- `localStorage` can get wiped out when users clear their browsing data.
+- `localStorage` can get wiped out when you clear your browsing data.
 That's not great if you want your progress to stick around.
 On the flip side, `chrome.storage.local` is more reliable for keeping your data safe because it doesn't get cleared as easily.